The Cardinia Road, Pakenham level crossing will be removed by building a road bridge. It is one of 17 level crossings to go on the Pakenham line.

 The east shared use path on Cardinia Road in Pakenham will be closed from Bridge Road to just north of the level crossing from Sunday 24 November until 2021.

 Cardinia Road, Pakenham – temporary road closure

-Cardinia Road, Pakenham will close between Shearwater Drive and Henry Road from Friday 21 February to Monday 24 February 2020, to allow for level crossing removal works.
+Cardinia Road, Pakenham will be closed between Shearwater Drive and Henry Road from 9pm Friday 21 February to 5.30am Monday 24 February.
+Vehicle, cyclist and pedestrian detours will be in place.

 Publications01 Oct 2019